simrb/cms/readme.md

 About
 ============

-Just a CMS by php programming language, we dedicate to simplicity and rudeness.
+Just a CMS by php programming language, we dedicate to make it to simplicity and rudeness.
+The base feature as following,

+	add the menu on front page,
+	allow upload picture in adding post,
+	allow the guest to register be user.